Alness Academy

 Alness Academy (Acadamaidh Alanais) is a secondary school in Alness, Highland in the north on the Cromarty Firth of Scotland, serving the town of Alness and the villages of Evanton and Ardross.
 Along with five associated primary schools, it was one of the pilot New Community Schools in the Highlands.

-Originally built in the 1970s, it is one of the main schools in Ross-shire, with a school roll of 426.
+Originally built in the 1970s, it is one of the main schools in Ross-shire, with a school roll of 505.

 Alness GeoScience STEM club came 2nd In the Junior Saltire Awards in Glasgow, June 2015.
 The Schools Rock Challenge group came a superb 4th place in the Rock Challenge National Final, Dundee, also in June 2015.

-In June 2016 Alness Geoscience triumphed yet again winning club of the year 2016 as well as winning the WEIR 3D printed pump challenge, at the celebration of engineering and science, Glasgow science centre.
+In June 2016 Alness Geoscience won club of the year 2016 as well as winning the WEIR 3D printed pump challenge, at the celebration of engineering and science, Glasgow science centre.

-The school's resources include a sports block housing a 4 court games hall, gymnasium and 6 lane 25m pool, and a two-storey main teaching block.